OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 $ swift build
 ```

-Next, check the Package.resolved for actual versions used and inspect the given libraries for known vulnerabilities.
+Next, check the file Package.resolved for the actual versions used and inspect the given libraries for known vulnerabilities.

 You can utilize the OWASP [Dependency-Check](https://owasp.org/www-project-dependency-check/ "OWASP Dependency-Check")'s experimental [Swift Package Manager Analyzer](https://jeremylong.github.io/DependencyCheck/analyzers/swift.html "dependency-check – SWIFT Package Manager Analyzer") to identify the [Common Platform Enumeration (CPE)](https://nvd.nist.gov/products/cpe) of all dependencies and any corresponding [Common Vulnerability and Exposure (CVE)](https://cve.mitre.org/) entries.
 Scan the application's Package.swift file and generate a report of known vulnerable libraries with the following command: